dmlc/minpy/README.md

 Currently both MXNet and MinPy are going through rapid development.
 MinPy is not guaranteed to work with all MXNet versions.

-This version of MinPy is tested to work with MXNet at 3fb29a3.
+This version of MinPy is tested to work with MXNet at b7ab768 on `nnvm` branch.

 ## How to get started